evodify/genotype-files-manipulations/README.md

 [pseudoPhasingHetero_in_callsTab.py](pseudoPhasingHetero_in_callsTab.py) phases the sequences by random split of heterozygous sites.

 [MAFtoTAB.py](MAFtoTAB.py) transforms the [MAF](https://genome.ucsc.edu/FAQ/FAQformat.html#format5) file to tab file.
 Indels are skipped.

+[MAF-Calls_alignment-complement.py](MAF-Calls_alignment-complement.py) processes the Calls-MAF aligned file to complement the reverse complemented sequences of MAF and outputs Tab file with the coordinates of new genome.

 [MAF-TAB_reference.py](MAF-TAB_reference.py) transforms the MAF file to tab file with Chr Pos of both sequences.
 Indels are skipped.